manuelbieh/react-book/basics/event-handling.md

 Cannot read property 'setState' of undefined
 {% endhint %}

-Why's that?
+Why is that?
 The answer is **scoping!** Whenever we click the button in the `increase()` event handler, we actually operate outside of the component instance.
 This means we cannot access `this.setState()` resulting in our above error.
 While it might seem annoying, it is not actually something React has thought up but it's actually standard behavior for ES2015 classes.
 But fear not, there are a number of techniques to combat this:

 #### Method binding in the render\(\) method